minstrel1977/rust-reference-book/docs/authoring.md

 In the HTML, the rules are clickable just like headers.

+When assigning rules to new paragraphs, or when modifying rule names, use the following guidelines:

+1. A rule applies to one core idea, which should be easily determined when reading the paragraph it is applied to.
+2. Other than the "intro" paragraph, purely explanatory, expository, or exemplary content does not need a rule.
+If the expository paragraph isn't directly related to the previous, separate it with a hard (rendered) line break.
+    * This content will be moved to `[!NOTE]` or more specific admonitions in the future.
+3. Rust code examples and tests do not need their own rules.
+4. Use the following guidelines for admonitions:
+    * Notes: Do not include a rule.
+    * Warning: Omit the rule if the warning follows from the previous paragraph or if the warning is explanatory and doesn't introduce any new rules.
+    * Target specific behavior: Always include the rule.
+    * Edition differences: Always include the rule.
+5. The following keywords should be used to identify paragraphs when unambiguous:
+    * `intro`: The beginning paragraph of each section - should explain the construct being defined overall.
+    * `syntax`: Syntax definitions or explanations when BNF syntax definitions are not used.
+    * `namespace`: For items only, specifies the namespace(s) the item introduces a name in.
+May also be used elsewhere when defining a namespace (e.g. `r[attribute.diagnostic.namespace]`).
+6. When a rule doesn't fall under the above keywords, or for section rule ids, name the subrule as follows:
+    * If the rule is naming a specific Rust language construct (e.g. an attribute, standard library type/function, or keyword-introduced concept), use the construct as named in the language, appropriately case-adjusted (but do not replace `_`s with `-`s).
+    * Other than Rust language concepts with `_`s in the name, use `-` characters to separate words within a "subrule".
+    * Whenever possible, do not repeat previous components of the rule.
+    * Edition differences admonitions should typically be named by the edition referenced directly by the rule.
+If multiple editions are named, use the one for which the behavior is defined by the admonition, and not by a previous paragraph.
+    * Target specific admonitions should typically be named by the least specific target property to which they apply (e.g. if a rule affects all x86 CPUs, the rule name should include `x86` rather than separately listing `i586`, `i686` and `x86_64`, and if a rule applies to all ELF platforms, it should be named `elf` rather than listing every ELF OS).
+    * Use an appropriately descriptive, but short, name if the language does not provide one.

 ### Standard library links

 You should link to the standard library without specifying a URL in a fashion similar to [rustdoc intra-doc links][intra].
 Some examples: